Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 enter image description here The Story They Don’t Want Told

-On January 15, 2025, UnitedHealthcare of Colorado (UHC-CO) crossed a line no insurer should ever cross.
-They took five recorded calls from a patient — calls about denied coverage for gender-affirming care — and packaged them with sensitive protected health information (PHI): surgical history, psychiatric medications, and identity details.
+On January 15, 2025, Rocky Mountain Health Plans (RMHP) crossed a line no insurer is legally or ethically permitted to cross.
+Acting under the corporate umbrella of UnitedHealthcare of Colorado (UHC-CO) and UnitedHealth Group (UHG), RMHP took five recorded patient calls—concerning denied coverage for gender-affirming care—and packaged them with protected health information (PHI): surgical history, psychiatric medications, and identity details.

-They sent it to the Grand Junction Police Department.
+They sent it to the Grand Junction Police Department (GJPD).

 And the question that matters most: why did they do this?